 Do the Maths!
 Helping children to learn number skills and develop a love of numbers.
 Even before your child goes to school, most of us have done what we can to get hold of books.
 We buy them or borrow them.
 We all know that reading with your child is essential.
 Nobody questions this. … Continued

 It is a universal human trait to want to give up when things get hard.
 Not surprisingly, there are plenty of mantras written to inspire us through these times.
 Mantra 1: When the going gets tough, the tough get going.
 This one is well-meaning, but actually not very helpful.
 It divides the world into the … Continued

 Peer Mentoring: a catalyst for personal growth The FunKey Maths Peer Mentoring programme trains Year 5 students (age 9-10) to work with children in Year 2 (age 6-7) who have started to struggle in maths.
-The highly structured programme helps the younger children build their confidence and develop their maths skills.
-The programme started in … Continued
+The highly structured programme helps the younger children build their confidence and develop their maths skills and is a catalyst … Continued